DLVO theory: Application

 Since the 1940s, the DLVO theory has been used to explain phenomena found in colloidal science, adsorption and many other fields.
 Due to the more recent popularity of nanoparticle research, DLVO theory has become even more popular because it can be used to explain behavior of both material nanoparticles such as fullerene particles and microorganisms.
+For example, DLVO theory has been widely applied to assess the degree of particle-particle interactions at controlled chemical conditions.
+For example, it has been used to investigate the colloidal stability of BaSO4 (barium sulfate). and particle-particle interactions between magnesite, dolomite, quartz and serpentine.